glennawatson/personal-website/input/posts/first-post.md

 }
 ```

-Next on top of each of your .csproj replace (making sure they are the new Visual Studio 2017 csproj format):
+Next, on top of each of your .csproj replace (making sure they are the new Visual Studio 2017 .csproj format):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">